 The Germans began planning the invasion of the Lowlands (Belgium.
 Luxembourg, and the Netherlands) during the Sudeten crisis.
 Hitler provoked the Sudeten Crisis (August 1938).
 For a time it looked like the war might result.
 Whermacht planners began to consider an attack on Belgium and the Netherlands.
 Tge primary objective was Czechoslovakia, but war in the West had to be considered as the British and French were supporting the Czechs.
 Wehrmacht planners saw the advantages of bases in these countries.
 They wiould provide the Luftwaffe nases from which attacks on Britain could be launched.
 At the time, Germany's industrial heart in the Ruhr was in range of Allied bombers, but Britain was beyond the reach of the Luftwaffee.
 Britain anf France abandobed Czechoslovakia at Munich, but war was not averted, only postponed.
 Hitler in violation of the Munich accords seized Czecheslovakia (March 1939) and then began another crisis, this time targeting Poland.
 Hitler told hos military commanders that he had made an irrevocable decision to attack Poland, and foresaw the possibility at least of a war with England and France (May 1939).
 He did not think Prime Minister Chamberlain in particular would have the spine to fight, but it was clearly a possibility requiring planning.
 As a result, he ordered that "Dutch and Belgian air bases must be occupied ..
 Declarations of neutrality must be ignored."
 His concern here was the Ruhr which he described as Germany's 'Achilles heel'.
 The Allies declared war when Hitler invaded Poland (September 1939), but did not attack Germany.
 After Poland was occupied, the Phoney War resulted in the West.
 But the Ruhr was still vulnerable to Allied attack.
 The Allies did not bomb the Ruhr at this time, but the Ruhr would later became the focus of the Allied Startegic Bombing Campaign.

 The German Army Group B and the Luftwaffe launched their long-awaited Western Offensive (May 10).
 The Dutch were surprised and unprepared.
-They assumed that as in World War I, the Germans would not invade.
-They were, however, dealing with a very different Germany.
+They assumed that as in World War I, the Germans would invade Belgium and France, but not their country.
+The Dutch were actually sympathetic to the Germans in World War I and provided humanitarian assistance after the War.
+They were, however, dealing with an even more aggessive Germany in 1940.
 Hitler had demonstrated after Munich that he had no regard for treaties and accepted standards of diplomatic behavior.
+And that he was intent on redrawing the map of Europe.
 The Wehrmacht in fact first focused on the neutral Netherlands and Belgium to the south.
 There was no declaration of war or other warning.
-The Germans struck with massive force on a wide front against the neutral Netherlands, Belgium, and Luxemburg and their small armies.
+The Germans struck with massive force on a wide front against the neutral Netherlands, Belgium, and Luxemburg and their small, poorly equipped armies.
+The navies and air forces attempted to help, but were just too small and unprepared.
+And none of these countries had eraly warning sysdtems so their small air forces were largely caught on the ground.
+Thed British and French moved north to help Belgium and the Netherlands, but there had been no pre-war planning because these countries were relying on their neutrality.
+This would creatre a deadly trap that would lead to military disaster.
+In the meantime, the Germans were more than willing to use the Luftwaffe bombers to snuff out any resistance.
+The Dutch had helped the Germns build their air force during the inter-ar era and now they were paying the consequnces.

 A Dutch readers tells us about his experience.
 "I remember the events in May 1940 very well.
 I was 11 years old when the Germans invaded Holland.
 We heard and saw the airplanes covering the sky.
 My father and I were standing in the backyard of our house.